Why AP called Iowa for Trump: Race call explained

 AP VoteCast is a comprehensive survey of both voters and nonvoters that provides a detailed snapshot of the electorate and helps explain who voted, what issues they care about, how they feel about the candidates and why they voted the way they did.

-AP VoteCast found Trump had sizable leads among both men and women, as well as every age group and geographic region throughout the state.
-The survey found that Trump was favored by about 6 in 10 white evangelical caucusgoers.
-Polls showed that they were a relatively weak group of backers for Trump in Iowa in 2016.
+AP VoteCast found Trump had sizable leads among both men and women, as well as every age group and geographic regions throughout the state.
+The survey found that Trump was favored by about 6 out of 10 voters intending to caucus who identify as born-again Christians.
+Polls showed that was a relatively weak group of backers for Trump in Iowa in 2016.

-Trump is significantly outperforming his second-place 2016 caucus finish, when he received 24% of the vote, compared with 28% for Cruz.
+In the early returns, Trump significantly outperformed his second-place 2016 caucus finish, when he received 24% of the vote, compared with 28% for Cruz.
 That year, Trump placed third in some of the state’s most populous counties, including Dallas, Johnson, Polk, Scott and Story, all of which were carried by Florida Sen. Marco Rubio.
 This year, he was either leading or running much more competitively in those counties.